 Preparing to Leave the Hospital After Stroke

-Before leaving the hospital after a stroke, there are steps you must take to ensure a safe transition home (or to another facility if that is appropriate for you).
+Before leaving the hospital after a stroke, there are steps you must take to ensure a safe transition home (or to another facility if that is appropriate).
 A discharge plan is the best way to accomplish this.

-On the other hand, inpatient rehab centers are more appropriate for patients who can still tolerate intensive therapy (at least 3 hours per day), but are not able to live at home yet.
+Inpatient rehab centers are an excellent option for patients who can tolerate intensive therapy (at least 3 hours per day), but are not independent enough to live at home yet.